T

 viewpoint

-• Take the Montjuïc Cable Car (Telefèric de Montjuïc) for scenic ascent and views.
+• Take the Montjuïc Cable Car (Telefèric de Montjuïc) for scenic views.

 4. Evening